-- 22. Sample 2807983 was reported as negative in ADAMS."2 - 10.
+- 22. The 17 August 2013 sample is marked WC on the Moscow Washout Schedules; this denotes that it was collected during the Moscow World Championships.
+In fact, it was collected on the same day as you competed in the high jump finals.
+It is marked 'clear'. - (iii) Clean Urine Bank Schedules - 23.
+One of your samples features on one of the Clean Urine Bank Schedules (see EDP0757)."2 - 10.
 The AIU informed the Athlete that the IAAF considered these matters to constitute a violation of Rule 32.2(b) of the IAAF Rules.
-It was on this basis that the Athlete was charged with using prohibited substances (in particular dehydrochlormethyltestosterone and methasterone) on multiple occasions during the period 2012 to 2013. - 11.
+It was on this basis that the Athlete was charged with using prohibited substances (in particular desoxymethyltestosterone and methasterone on multiple occasions during the period 2012 to 2013. - 11.
 The AIU also notified the Athlete that the IAAF intended to seek an increased period of ineligibility up to the maximum of four years pursuant to Rule 40.6 of the IAAF Rules on the basis of aggravating circumstances. - 12.
-The IAAF granted the Athlete an opportunity to admit the violations by 8 December 2017.
+The IAAF granted the Athlete an opportunity to admit the violations by 20 November 2017.
 The IAAF further informed the Athlete that if she admitted the violations by that date, she could avoid the application of the increased sanction and limit her period of ineligibility to two years.